Engee documentation

 Int64

-This feature is useful for preventing performance problems that can occur if one of the assignments to a variable unexpectedly changes its type.
+This feature is useful to prevent performance problems that may occur if one of the assignments to a variable unexpectedly changes its type.

-This "declaration" behaviour only occurs in certain contexts and applies to the entire current scope, even before the declaration.
+This "declaration" behavior only occurs in certain contexts and applies to the entire current scope, even before the declaration.

 In [ ]: